Augroup/ReDD/README.md

 The molecule-level result will be generated in in file **{output_name}.prediction.transcriptome.txt** The site-level result before any filtering will be generated in file **{output_name}.site.bed** The site-level result after filtering by predicted editing ratios, read coverage or other filters will be generated in file **{output_name}.flt.transcriptome.tab**
 The results for visualization will be generated in the **{OUTPUT_PATH}/outputs/precomputed_visualization** folder.
-You can uploaded the results to REDD cloud-based server for visualization and anayses.
+You can uploaded the results to ReDD cloud-based server for visualization and anayses.
 All the other intermediate results will be generated in the **intermediates** folder.

 ```